jtuds/jtudsbury.com/skills.md

 ---
 layout: page
-title: About me
+title: Skills
-permalink: /about-me/
+permalink: /skills/
-custom_name: about
+custom_name: skills
 ---

-About me!
+Skills!

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /